-2019 2020
+2019 2020 2021

-Provider Adds 10 8
+Provider Adds 10 8 8

-Provider Losses 15 22
+Provider Losses 15 22 2

-Net Loss/Gain -5 -14
+Net Loss/Gain -5 -14 +6

-FNW Attachment Hub # 856 2792
+FNW Attachment Hub # 856 2792 359

-MoH \$0 Fee Code Attachment NA 73,386
+MoH \$0 Fee Code Attachment NA 73,742 NA

-MoH Data currently only available for 2020
+^{}MoH Data currently only available for 2020

 Work is underway to welcome potential International Medical Graduates (IMGs) Return of Service (ROS) from the UBC program and the Practice Ready Assessment (PRA) program into community practices to take on a panel for longitudinal practice.
-2 Physicians from the PRA program have been matched with FNW communities with the clinical assessment commencing in Spring 2021.
-With regards to the ROS program, 2 Physicians and 2 clinics have been successfully matched.
-It's anticipated that these 2 Physicians will start in FNW communities in Summer 2021.
+2 Physicians from the PRA program were matched with FNW communities with the clinical assessment commencing in Spring 2021.
+Unfortunately, recently 1 of the 2 Physicians withdrew their application and so the FNW will welcome 1 Physician from the PRA program into the community in the Spring.